 Survival Rates

-We conducted tethering experiments to 1) test for size-dependent survival, 2) test for differences in survival between seasons, and 3) measure survival of snails < 10 mm SL in LILA and in WCA3A each season to relate to the zero-population growth isocline.
-We tested size- and season-dependent survival in two wetlands in LILA by tethering snails across hatchling to adult sizes (3-30 mm SL) each season and measuring 24 h survival.
+We conducted tethering experiments to measure survival of snails < 10 mm SL in LILA and in WCA3A each season to relate to the zero-population growth isocline.
+The experiments in the LILA wetlands also allowed us to test for size-dependent survival more broadly.We tested size- and season-dependent survival in two wetlands in LILA by tethering lab-reared juvenile snails from hatchling to adult sizes (3-30 mm SL) each season and measuring 24 h survival.
 In WCA3A, we only tethered juvenile snails (3-10 mm SL).
-Each tethering experiment was conducted by placing snails on two transects in the sloughs (Figure 3).
+Each tethering experiment was conducted by attaching snails to PVC poles with monofilament line on transects within the sloughs (Figure 3).
 The transects attempted to capture potential spatial variation in survival and were arranged “near” or “far” from the ridge edge (~5m and 15-20m, respectively).
-Across transects, tethered snails were placed ≥2 m apart to increase spatial representation and independence (Figure 3).
+Across transects, tethered snails were placed apart to increase spatial representation and independence (Figure 3).
 We included 5-10 replicates of 3-mm size increments (i.e., 3-6mm, 6-9mm, 9-12mm,12-15mm, 15-18mm, 18-21mm, and >21mm SL) on each transect in LILA and 10-15 replicates of each 3-mm size increment (i.e., 3-6mm, 6-9 mm, >9 mm) in WCA3A.
 Snails were tethered by gluing 20 cm of either 2.4 lb (FAS ≤6mm SL) or 4 lb (FAS ≤6mm SL) monofilament line to the shell apex.
-Tethers were attached to PVC poles pushed into the wetland soils (Figure 3).
-To obtain snails for tethering, FAS egg masses were collected from adjacent canals hatched, and snails were reared in aquaria or outdoor mesocosms to the desired lengths.
+Poles were placed ≥2 m apart and additional methodological details and the spatial considerations can be found in the supplement..

 Tethering experiments were run for two-three days and snail status was checked daily.
 We checked snail status by prodding the operculum to incite movement, and we scored the status by five categories: (1) “missing” if the snail was removed from the tether, (2) “crushed/peeled” if the tether had shell fragments remaining on the tether, (3) “empty” if the soma from the shell had been removed, (4) “dead” if snails did not respond when prodded and (5) “alive” if snails responded when prodded.
 Using the snail status measures, snails that were “alive” were counted as survivals, while snails that were deemed “missing”, “crushed”, “dead”, or “empty” were counted as mortalities.
 Surviving snails were placed back onto PVC poles and mortalities were replaced with tethered snails of the same size.
 To generalize measured survival to a larger area than the initial locations, tethers were moved two meters in a randomly chosen cardinal direction to increase independence between nights.
 The fate of each snail-day combination was considered an independent measure of daily survival.
 We ran the tethering experiments to achieve ~ 30 observations of mortality per size class.
 To ensure that snails could not escape tethers, tethered snails within each size class were caged in LILA for 72 hours to exclude predators.
 No snails escaped or died on tethers during 72 hours in the cages.